csherland/dotfiles/README.md

 --------------------------------
 The provided instalation script installs a number of useful applications and utilities.
-First and foremost is the Homebrew package manager for mac which is used to install the remaining applications.
+First and foremost is the Homebrew package manager for mac which is used to install the tools and applications listed below.

 ####Command line utilities:
     - brew-cask